Otumba, State of Mexico: Terrain and land use

 Approximately 15% of Otumba's territory is hilly and mountainous terrain, a further 40% is sloping or undulating land.
 The remaining 45% is level plains and valleys.
 Elevation above mean sea level ranges from 2300 to 2900 m.

 Principal land usage is agricultural farmland, totalling 8537 ha or almost 60% the total land area.
 Another 1056 ha or approximately 7% is dedicated to livestock farming.
 Forest cover is less than 1%, at about 59.2 ha.

 Economy

 The main economic activity is within the farming and retail sectors.
 The agricultural sector includes livestock raising such as cattle, pigs, goats, sheep, horses, domestic fowl, rabbits and bees.

-Trade is an important activity for the municipality's economy, including establishments as general stores, construction supply, pharmacies, butcher shops, stationary stores, and others.
+Trade is an important activity for the municipality's economy, including establishments as general stores, construction supply, pharmacies, butcher shops, stationery stores, and others.